lineojcd/Robotics-Simulations-Optimization/AirSim tutorial/README.md

 The current recommended and tested environment is **Ubuntu 18.04 LTS**.
 Theoretically, you can build on other distros as well, but we haven't tested it.

 Following steps needs to be followed.
-- Build Unreal Engine
+-Build Unreal Engine
- - Make sure you are registered with Epic Games.
+ -Make sure you are [registered with Epic Games](https://www.unrealengine.com/en-US/).
 This is required to get source code access for Unreal Engine.